Rustbound: Gameplay

-The visual style of Bionicle: Masks of Power combines set-accurate character and Rahi designs with realistic environments and scenery.
-Gray Fore of Screen Rant noted the game's visual similarities to the Mata Nui Online Game.
-Masks of Power is a open world game and includes platform elements and puzzles, with overworld movements affected by the powers of the Kanohi masks the Toa collect.
+The initial version of the game, Masks of Power, was an open world game that included platform elements and puzzles, with overworld movements affected by the powers of the Kanohi masks the Toa collect.
 According to project director ASCII, the primary inspirations for Masks of Power are Nier: Automata and Monster Hunter, which influenced the combat and enemy design, respectively.
 Project creator Jordan Willis also cited Horizon: Zero Dawn as an inspiration, calling it "basically Bionicle without the trademark".
 The game is made using Unreal Engine.

-The premise of the game centers around the six mighty Toa arriving in the island of Mata Nui, where they're tasked to find and collect powerful Kanohi masks in order to stop the evil force known as the Makuta, who has taken control of the Rahi animals to attack the Matoran villagers in all six elemental regions of the island.
-It will include elements taken from the original Bionicle canon, with revisions for parts that "won't make a good game" and filling in "gaps" in the story.

 Development

+Bionicle: Masks of Power

+Prior to rebranding, the project was known as Bionicle: Masks of Power.

 As of October 2021, the game's development team consisted of around 38 volunteers.
 The development team is international, with team members residing across multiple time zones.
 Team Kanohi previously released Masks of Power: Legacy, which project director ASCII described as "mostly a prototype" of Masks of Power.
-Masks of Power is not officially sanctioned by Lego.
-According to ASCII, Lego provided Team Kanohi with a list of "rules and guidelines" for presenting the game; as long as these guidelines are followed, Lego takes a "laid-back" approach to fan games.
+Masks of Power was not sanctioned by Lego.
+According to ASCII, Lego provided Team Kanohi with a list of "rules and guidelines" for presenting the game; as long as these guidelines are followed, Lego said that they took a "laid-back" approach to fan games.

 Team Kanohi released a gameplay trailer in August 2022, showcasing the game's enemy behavior, different weapons in combat, and Kanohi mask powers.
 Michael Cripe of The Escapist felt the trailer was "so impressive that it might as well be an officially licensed Lego product".
 Otto Kratky of Digital Trends dubbed it "fantastic", noting the variety of environments and creatures "faithful" to original Bionicle set builds.
 On August 10, 2023, a new trailer for the game was released featuring a Bionicle-themed song, "As Above So Below", by artists Essenger and Danish rock band Cryoshell.
 The trailer showcased some of the game's combat; according to Harvey Randall of PC Gamer, it showed "DMC-style flips, fancy evasion tech, air-juggling, and distinct move-sets between the two Toa shown", although Randall noted "performance issues" as well.
 The trailer stated a demo for the game was scheduled for release on Steam in early 2024.
-The team made a post on April 4th stating the demo would instead be released in late 2025.

-Development on the game ceased on May 17, 2025, after The Lego Group order that the game's development be shut down.
+The visual style of Bionicle: Masks of Power combined toy-accurate character and Rahi designs with realistic environments and scenery.
+Gray Fore of Screen Rant noted the game's visual similarities to the Mata Nui Online Game.
+The premise of the game centered around the six mighty Toa arriving on the island of Mata Nui, where they are tasked to find and collect powerful Kanohi masks in order to stop the evil force known as the Makuta, who has taken control of the Rahi animals to attack the Matoran villagers in all six elemental regions of the island.
+The game included elements taken from the original Bionicle canon, with revisions for parts that "won't make a good game" and filling in "gaps" in the story.